denis-le/data_science_project/README.md

 - What are the three top factors in a student's academic performance?
 - How does sleep affect a student's performance?

 After answering those, the next step would be to use a regression model to predict a student's performance based on the top factors.
-To assist me, I referenced [this article](https://365datascience.com/tutorials/python-tutorials/predictive-model-python/) to determine the top factors that affect a student's performance, and a guide on [multiple regression](https://www.w3schools.com/python/python_ml_multiple_regression.asp) for my predictive model.
+To assist me, I referenced [this article](https://365datascience.com/tutorials/python-tutorials/predictive-model-python/) [2] to determine the top factors that affect a student's performance, and a guide on [multiple regression](https://www.w3schools.com/python/python_ml_multiple_regression.asp) [3] for my predictive model.

+The data was split 80/20 for training and testing, and was done with the help of [this article](https://medium.com/machine-learning-with-python/multiple-linear-regression-implementation-in-python-2de9b303fc0c) [4]

 ## Selection of Data
 The model was created using Datalore, a python notebook, and the code can be found [here](codes/student_performance.ipynb)